 GPUMC serves at least one dinner a year to homeless men and women served by Cass Community Social Services.

 Cass Community Social Services partners with local churches to provide a rotating shelter for homeless men and women.
 The rotating shelter is open from November to April and provides breakfast, a bag lunch, dinner, and a clean, safe place to sleep.
 Individuals served by the shelter sleep at the partner church then travel by bus from the church to Cass each morning after breakfast and return in time for dinner each night.

 Through a partnership with Grosse Pointe Memorial Church, GPUMC was able to cook and serve a dinner during Memorial Church’s Shelter Week for several years.

 In 2020, GPUMC was able to house about 40 men and women during its own Shelter Week.
-In 2021, due to the pandemic, no churches were able to provide shelter, but GPUMC did provide three meals a day for one week for about 50 men and women being served by Cass.
+In 2021 and 2022, due to the pandemic, no churches were able to provide shelter, but GPUMC did provide three meals a day for one week for about 50 men and women being served by Cass.

 GPUMC supports the NOAH project in many ways, including its annual sock and underwear collection for the men they serve.
 The collection typically occurs in September and October, with a collection area set up in the narthex.

 United Methodist Women is the largest denominational faith organization for women with about 800,000 members whose mission is fostering spiritual growth, developing leaders and advocating for justice.

 The GPUMC chapter of UMW fosters fellowship through each of its fundraising activities.
 Each year, UMW sponsors two rummage sales that raise substantial amounts of money for the church and for other missions.
 The Cookie Mart and the Soup Suppers, likewise, bring together women who enjoy being with each other and value the opportunity to raise funds to support UMW’s work in the local community and beyond.